Prescribing Information Important Safety Information

 You may even want to ensure your needs are being met at work by advocating for your rights as a disabled individual.
 Some individuals with CSID resist the “disabled” label and prefer not to initiate this process.
 This is a personal decision that can only be made by you.
 The following information regarding disability status is included for those who want additional guidance.

 The Americans with Disabilities Act (ADA) is federal legislation that prohibits discrimination against disabled individuals.
 The ADA is applicable to all companies that have 15 or more employees.
-According to the ADA, a disability is defined as:1

 An amendment to the ADA went into effect in 2009 that expanded the definition of a disability, providing better protection for individuals with chronic disorders such as CSID.
-Two specific changes that are most applicable to individuals with CSID are:2
+Two specific changes that are most applicable to individuals with CSID are: 2

 • The term “major life activities” now includes recognition of problems with major bodily functions such as those of the digestive system.